Class: Net::IMAP::SequenceSet

 . -

-#delete?: If the given object is an element in the set, removes it and returns it; otherwise, returns
+#delete?: If the given element is included in the set, removes it and returns it; otherwise, returns

 nil